There are so many things to do in Colombia that it can be challenging to organize your trip.

 5# La Guajira, a magical adventure in the desert

-This is the northern part of Colombia where the Wayúu community lives
+La Guajira desert is in the northern part of Colombia, where the discreet Wayúu community lives.

-Be prepared to ride many hours by jeep to enjoy the best highlights: Run down the dunes of Punta Gallinas, let yourself be carried away by its sunsets, and discover a culture very different from yours.
+Be prepared to ride many hours by jeep to enjoy the best tours that La Guajira can offer: Run down the dunes of Punta Gallinas, hike the mysterious Macuira Park, let yourself be carried away by its sunsets, and discover a culture very different from yours.

-People come from all over the world to El Cabo de la Vela, where kite surfing is popular.
+People come from around the world to El Cabo de la Vela, where kitesurfing is popular.

-You first need to get to Riohacha, the capital, and then move up north.
+You first need to get to Riohacha, La Guajira’s capital, and then move up north.

 6# The Amazon, a green and wild adventure